peter36/pygame-class/lesson1/lesson1-notes.md

 ```
 Hint: You just need to analyze the pattern, and change the range.
 Think about using multiplication and relate
 variable i and j.
 Be careful with indentation when you run the code.

+Instruction: To submit your homework, please commit your code to your own 'pygame-class' GitHub repository,
+under 'lesson1' directory by midnight 4/18 (Sunday).